Surprise packages are the best!

 and first consider the leaves and make some speculations

-We wondered how on earth Susan and David came up with this combination!
+We wondered how on earth anyone came up with this combination!
 When we read the ingredient list, we didn’t think any of us would really care for this tea.
 I thought the blend smelled too much of butterscotch (not a favorite flavor of mine) while others picked up fruity and caramel.
 The choice of both butterscotch and maple syrup was a bit baffling.

 And all of us believed that the tea would be very sweet!